Chiral higher-spin symmetry of the celestial twistor sphere: Chiral higher-spin algebras of the celestial twistor sphere

-Here, the spinors $\tilde v$ are external data associated with $\tA$, and $T_a$ are generators of some Lie algebra $\mg$.\footnote{The above plane-wave basis is motivated by the half-Fourier or Penrose transform, cf. \cite{Witten:2003nn,Cachazo:2004kj}, of the null momentum $p_i^{\alpha\dot\alpha}=\lambda_i^{\alpha}\tilde\lambda_i^{\dot\alpha}$, from momentum space to twistor space.
+Here, the spinors $\tilde v$ are external data associated with $\tA$, and $T_a$ are generators of some Lie algebra $\mg$ induced by a stack of $N$ space-filling D${}_5$ branes wrapping $\PT$.\footnote{The above plane-wave basis is inspired by the half-Fourier or Penrose transform, cf. \cite{Witten:2003nn,Cachazo:2004kj}, of the null momentum $p_i^{\alpha\dot\alpha}=\lambda_i^{\alpha}\tilde\lambda_i^{\dot\alpha}$, from momentum space to twistor space.
 After the Penrose transform, the left-handed spinors $\lambda$ can be viewed as coordinates on the pointed algebraic curves $\P^1_{\tp}$, cf. \cite{Nair:1988bq}.
-Meanwhile, the right-handed spinor $\tilde \lambda_i$ of $SU(2)_-\subset SL(2,\C)$ can be identified with the spinors $\tilde v$ in \eqref{eq:plane-wave-1}.
-Note that, in the complexified setting, $\tilde v$ does not depend on $\lambda_i$. } Assuming the higher-spin currents are holomorphic functions, we perform an integration by part and pick up a boundary term that forces two nearby points to coincide in radial direction (see the computation along the line of \eqref{eq:tree-OPE-2}).
+Meanwhile, the right-handed spinor $\tilde \lambda_i$ of $SU(2)_-\subset SL(2,\C)$ can be identified with the spinors $\tilde v_i$ in \eqref{eq:plane-wave-1}.
+Note that, in a complexified setting, $\tilde v_i$ does not depend on $\lambda_i$. }

+Assuming the higher-spin currents are holomorphic, we perform an integration by part and pick up a boundary term that forces two nearby points to coincide in radial direction (see the computation along the line of \eqref{eq:tree-OPE-2}).
 The result of the BRST variation is

-where $\tg^{abc}_p$ represents a structure constant that depends on the number of $\msu(2)$-contraction between the $\tilde v$ spinors associated to the bulk fields $\tA$ and $\cc$, respectively.
+where $\tg^{abc}_p$ represents a structure constant that depends on the number of $\msu(2)$-contractions between the $\tilde v$ spinors associated to the bulk fields $\tA$ and $\cc$, respectively.
 In particular,

 We obtain the following simple relations